rachel-brain/turbo-octo-spoon/README.md

 # turbo-octo-spoon

+[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Description
 A CMS-style blog site where developers can publish their tech blog posts and comment on other developers’ posts, this site has been built from scratch and deployed to Heroku.

-[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
+## Motivation
+To build an app from scratch with register and login capability allowing developers to publish, view and comment on tech blogs.

 ## User Story